Tophness/ChatGPT-PC-Controller/readme.md

    python main.py
    ```

-3. Enter a command to control your PC.
+3. Enter a goal for what you want ChatGPT to do to control your PC.

-4. ChatGPT will generate a control command.
+4. ChatGPT will generate a set of control commands.

 5. Confirm whether you want to run it.